miguelallr7/Educational-Crime-Mexico-Analysis/README.md

 # Educational-Crime-Mexico-Analysis

-This repository contains data on educational attainment across Mexico's 32 states, crime statistics, economic indicators, and information about the political parties currently governing each state
+This repository contains data on educational attainment across Mexico's 32 federal entities, crime statistics, economic indicators, and information about the political parties currently governing each state

 ## Project Overview